Vi45en/Pesidious/README.md

    > If you face any issues, refer to the official PyTorch link in order to download the torch library appropriate for you [here](https://pytorch.org/get-started/locally/).

 1. Install all the required libraries, by installing the requirements.txt file.

-   > :heavy_exclamation_mark: This has been tested on Linux and not Windows.
-Use Caution!

     ```sh
     pip install -r requirements_rl.txt